flyte/mqtt-io/README.md

     module: lm75
     interval: 15 #interval in seconds, that a value is read from the sensor and a update is published
     digits: 4 # number of digits to be round

+sensor_modules:
+  - name: dht22
+    module: dht22
+    sensor_type: AM2302 # can be  DHT11, DHT22 or AM2302
+    pin: 4

+sensor_inputs:
+  - name: dht22_temperature
+    module: dht22
+    interval: 10 #interval in seconds, that a value is read from the sensor and a update is published
+    digits: 4 # number of digits to be round
+    options:
+      type: temperature # Can be temperature or humidity

+  - name: dht22_humidity
+    module: dht22
+    interval: 10 #interval in seconds, that a value is read from the sensor and a update is published
+    digits: 4 # number of digits to be round
+    options:
+      type: humidity # Can be temperature or humidity

 ```

 #### SSL/TLS